tsck/mcp-ui/TECH_SPEC.md

 #### Validation

-The SDK validates `renderData` against the schema defined for each tool before creating the UI resource.
+LeafyGreen MCP-UI validates `renderData` against the schema defined for each tool before creating the UI resource.
 This ensures data integrity at the source:

 ```ts
 // Validate renderData against the schema for this tool (if schema exists)